Snizhne: History

 The settlement was established in 1784 as a "winter place" Vasylivka (Vasilyevka) by Don Cossacks and was part of the Taganrog city municipality.
 In 1864 it was renamed as Snizhne/Snezhnoye which literally means Snowy.

 During the 2014 pro-Russian unrest in Ukraine the town was held by separatists.

 On 15 July 2014, rockets from an unidentified aircraft struck the town hitting an apartment building and a tax office, leaving at least eleven people dead and eight injured.

 Separatists blamed the Ukrainian Air Force for the attack, but Ukrainian sources denied it and stated that since the incident where an An-26 plane was shot down on 14 July 2014, they have carried out no flights there.
 Instead they blamed Russian jets.

 After the downing of Malaysia Airlines Flight 17 on 17 July 2014, a YouTube video and photo emerged with citizen journalists claiming the material was from Snizhne and showed a Buk missile launcher.
 In September 2016 a Joint Investigation Team confirmed that the plane had been downed by a 9M38 BUK missile launched from a rebel-controlled area near the town of Pervomaiske, 6 km south of Snizhne.

 Fighting for the control of the town between the separatists and the Ukrainian army broke out on 28 July 2014.
 Snizhne remained under the effective control of the self-proclaimed Donetsk People's Republic.

 Demographics

-As of the 2001 Ukrainian Census, reported ethnicity and language preferences were: